JDemlow/JDemlow/README.md

 - 👋 Hi, I’m @JDemlow
 - 👀 I’m a software engineer specializing in front-end web development.
-- 🌱 I’m open to work for individual clients, as well as contract and full time positions.
+- 🌱 I am currently applying to companies.
 - 💞️ Always looking to collaborate on open source projects.
 - 📫 You can reach me on twitter @james_demlow, by email at jdemlowdev@gmail.com, and linkedin: https://www.linkedin.com/in/jamesdemlow/.
 My portfolio can be seen at https://jamesdemlow.com/.
+My resume can be found at https://james-demlow-resume.netlify.app/.

 <!---
 JDemlow/JDemlow is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.